costas778/Trading_platform_aws/README.md

 1) Ensure your AWS setup is no issue
 First, check if there are any conflicting AWS environment variables:

+I find this a useful exercise as I use various sandbox environments to create and update cpde which is on a timer.

 env | grep AWS

 Clear any existing AWS environment variables: